mkiser/WTFJHT/faq.md

 And, since I'm both the writer/editor and web developer running this, let's pretend my salary is the average between the two professions in Seattle, via Glassdoor: [News Editor](https://www.glassdoor.com/Salaries/seattle-news-editor-salary-SRCH_IL.0,7_IM781_KO8,19.htm): $63,718.
 [Senior Web Developer](https://www.glassdoor.com/Salaries/seattle-senior-web-developer-salary-SRCH_IL.0,7_IM781_KO8,28.htm): $98,464. *Monthly Cost:* ($63,718 \+ $98,464) / 2 = $81,091/year. <strong>$6,757</strong>

 **Risk Adjustment:**
-Quitting a salaried job that included full benefits to run a blog and newsletter that's supported entirely by an optional, pay-whatever-you-want memberships comes with substantial personal and professional risk.
+Quitting a salaried job that included full benefits to run a blog and newsletter that's supported entirely by optional, pay-whatever-you-want memberships comes with substantial personal and professional risk.
 While I'm prepared to experience some variable income, I'm not prepared to run WTFJHT at a loss for an extended period of time.
 I've also disrupted a career, so who knows what I'll do after WTF or how long it'll take to figure that out.
-This risk adjustment is also responsible for covering various hard costs, like personal health care, taxes, and the unknown who-knows-wtf fees that come with the territory. *Monthly cost*: 15% of total cost
+This risk adjustment is also responsible for covering cash flow issues and various hard costs, like personal health care, quarterly taxes, and the unknown who-knows-wtf fees that come with running your own business. *Monthly cost*: 15% of total cost

 ---